tommyvanduyne/parsingParker/README.md

 # Parsing Parker
-###Authors:
+###About the Authors:
-Thomas Van Duyne and Allison Tetreault
+Thomas Van Duyne - Wrote the software

+Allison Tetreault - Authored the research report
 ###Description:
 This application prompts the user for three things: